pattonsgirl/CEG2350/Labs/Lab10/README.md

 ## Part 1 - Linux Network Command Cheat Sheet

 The commands below are all Linux commands to show or modify network information.
-Provide a brief statement (not a multi-paragraph copy paste :wink:) about what each command does.
+Provide a brief statement / summary (not a multi-paragraph copy paste :wink:) about what each command does.
 You'll be using these commands in Part 2 to find networking info for your AWS instance.

 - `hostname`
 - `ifconfig`